DeSantis starts to hone his attacks against Trump

 “When you’re talking to the voters, when you’re talking to a conservative crowd, you want to talk about yourself and talk about the common area, and then get more pointed about Trump in the press,” he said.
 “There’s still a positive feeling around Trump, so I think standing up and bashing the guy from the get-go is a bad move.
 There’s still plenty of time for that.”

-Ford O’Connell, another Republican strategist, said that the biggest question facing DeSantis as he looks to take down Trump is what kind of attacks will actually work, noting that many Republican voters still see the former president as the party’s thought-leader on their most pressing issues.
+Ford O’Connell, another Republican strategist, said the biggest question facing DeSantis as he looks to take down Trump is what kind of attacks will actually work, noting that many Republican voters still see the former president as the party’s thought leader on their most pressing issues.

 What DeSantis is doing now, he said, is “message testing.”